sleroy/restful-keystone/README.md

 });
 ```

-By default lists aren't exposed for security reasons, which is why you need to tell restful-keystone explicitly you want a list enabled in the REST API.
+By default lists aren't exposed for security reasons, which is why you need to tell restful-keystone-onode explicitly you want a list enabled in the REST API.
 You have to use the list name as the identifier, i.e. it's the value you passed to `keystone.list`, e.g.

 ```js